sjsu-library/unionist/_items/unionist--text-0151.md

 articleType:
 volume: '1'
 issue: '19'
+transcription: |
-transcription: "“Miss Crandall and her sister, were on Saturday last brought before Justice Adams, charged with the old offence of teaching ‘the base born Africans, unmindful of the high behest which says , ‘let there be darkness.’”
+  “Miss Crandall and her sister, were on Saturday last brought before Justice Adams, charged with the old offence of teaching ‘the base born Africans, unmindful of the high behest which says , ‘let there be darkness.’”
 They were found guilty, and required to procure bonds for their appearance at the County Court now in session.
-No one appearing immediately to give the required bonds, the Court was adjourned until Monday, that they might have time to procure them.” – Brooklyn Unionist "
+No one appearing immediately to give the required bonds, the Court was adjourned until Monday, that they might have time to procure them.” – Brooklyn Unionist
 scholarlyNotes:
-commentary: The fact that this event was so widely republished shows the strong national interest in the Canterbury Female Academy.
+commentary: 'This short notice was reprinted in numerous papers, which shows the strong national interest in the Canterbury Female Academy.
+Here is the list of reprints located so far: Evening Post 1833-12-18; National Gazette 1833-12-21; Boston Post 1833-12-23; Middlebury Free Press 1833-12-30; Rutland Weekly Herald 1834-01-13'
 relatedPeople: Prudence Crandall; Almira Crandall; Rufus Adams
 featured:
 repeated: